openzfs/zfs-buildbot/README.md

 ### Build Steps and the `runurl` Utility

-The ZFS on Linux project's buildbot makes extensive use of the `runurl` utility.
+The OpenZFS project's buildbot makes extensive use of the `runurl` utility.
 This small script takes as its sole argument the URL of a script to execute.
 This allows us to configure a build step which references a trusted URL with the desired script.
 This means the logic for a particular build step